 Well, everyone of course.
 Or at least: every company SHOULD.
 But some organizations still wonder whether they need a CRM, and some use excell.
 Small businesses often just don’t want to go through the trouble of setting up a CRM for just one person or 2 co-founders.
 But we feel that even in those cases, a CRM really helps your business grow: you’ll find all your customer related information in one central system AND when you start growing, you can hit the ground running.
 No more messing around in excel or endless searches in your mailbox.

-If you take a closer look, you will quickly realise that a CRM offers many advantages.
+If you take a closer look, you will quickly realize that a CRM offers many advantages.
 It is a tool that helps you become more profitable and grow more sustainably.
 And complexity is certainly not the issue: every tool has its learning curve and the benefits are many times greater than that short learning curve.
 Plus, there are some really easy to use platforms out there.
 In any case, don’t just go for what others say, do your own research.
-Yes, their experience may be relevant, but at the end of the day, it has to work for your organisation.
+Yes, their experience may be relevant, but at the end of the day, it has to work for your organization.